AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

     },
     "AutoRenewPeriod": {
       "Type": "Number",
       "Description": "The time period of auto renew.
-When the parameter InstanceChargeType is PrePaid, it will take effect.
-It could be 1, 2, 3, 6, 12.
+When the parameter InstanceChargeType is PrePaid, it will take effect.It could be 1, 2, 3, 6, 12.
 Default value is 1.Old instances will not be changed.", "AllowedValues": [
         1,
         2,